 Keep in mind that while running shoes are designed to be durable on the road, they’re made with special materials that are best treated delicately.
-Westin Galloway, global product line manager of footwear at ASICS, explains it this way:
+The global product line manager of footwear at ASICS, explains it this way:

 “The synthetic fibers, gluing techniques, foams and stitching of ASICS running shoes are carefully engineered to provide the best experience on the run.
 Any unnatural cleaning techniques can harm the integrity of the shoes, change the fit and lead to a less premium experience.”

-Think of your running shoes like any other quality piece in your closet: you wouldn’t throw a cashmere sweater in the washing machine, would you?
-But don’t worry—no dry cleaner needed here.
+Think of your running shoes like any other quality piece in your closet - you wouldn’t throw a cashmere sweater in the washing machine, would you?
+But don’t worry, there’s no dry cleaner needed here.
 You can wash your running shoes easily, and effectively, right at home.

 So how do you clean running shoes?
-Here’s our step-by-step.
+Here’s our step-by-step guide.

 What you’ll need to clean your shoes: